Learning quantum circuits of some $T$ gates: Learning quantum circuits of certain magic

 In this section we study learning of the output of an unknown quantum circuit $U$ of {some} $T$ gates, given oracle access to $\cO^{U}$, on input a computational basis state $\ket{0^n}$.
 We make an additional assumption that the conjugate oracle $\cO^{U^*}$ is also available since this will simplify the learning task.
 In the next section, we will show that this assumption can be removed at an additional cost.

-Suppose $U$ is a $T$-depth one quantum circuit.
+Suppose that $U$ is a $T$-depth one quantum circuit {of full $T$-rank}.
 Let $\ket{\psi}= U\ket{0^n}$ be the target quantum state.
 Lemma~\ref{lemma:3tok} indicates that the state $\ket{\psi}=U\ket{0^n}$ is a pseudo mixture of at most $3^k$ stabilizer states, which have at most $2n$ \pss.
 Consequently, one can identify $\ket{\psi}$ by finding its \pss.